Blueberry Cream Cheese Pie is the perfect marriage of cheesecake and blueberry pie. This decadent blueberry dessert is perfect for summer.

 Step 4.
 Assemble the pie and chill

-Once the pie crust and the blueberry filling have cooled completely, spread the cream cheese mixture out in the crust then add the blueberry filling and spread it out.
+Once the pie crust and the blueberry filling have cooled completely, spread the cream cheese filling out in the crust then add the blueberry filling over the cream cheese layer and spread it out.
 Refrigerate for 30 minutes or up to two hours before slicing and serving.

 This blueberry cream cheese pie can be stored covered in the fridge for up to five days.